nodejs/diagnostics/async-context/README.md

         }
     }, 1000);
 }

+f1();
 ```

+Most JS programmers should have an intuitive understanding of what happens when the code above is executed.
+We'll build off of this example going forward.
+Implicit in this example is an undefined concept of "async context".
+We'll build stronger definitions later on, but for now, we'll use "async context" to refer to JS programmers' colloquial understanding of asynchonrous function calls.

 There are three interesting constructs in the above example:
   - First, the function `f2` is a function created in one "async context" and passed through an API.
 When `f2` is invoked later, it is a "logical continuation" of the "context" in which it was created.